10 Essentials for Your Travel Toiletry Kit

 man washing face on vacation

-Bringing your own face wash (Photo: Envato/halfpoint)
+Bringing your own face wash is an easy way to recreate your skin care routine on the road (Photo: Envato/halfpoint)

 The bar soap or body wash in your average hotel room isn’t ideal for washing your face at the end of the day.
 Bringing your own cleansing options that help address your specific skincare needs makes for a much better situation.

 TourScoop recommends: You won’t go wrong with on-the-go face cleaning products from CeraVeBurt’s BeesNeutrogenaCetaphil, and Murad.
-Shop retailers like SephoraWalmartUlta Beauty, and Amazon for all kinds of options from these and other brands.

 4. Deodorant